postyou/contao-wrapper_tags/README.md

 ### Use `Opening tags` element to add multiple tags at once.

 Every tag can have any desire attribute.
-Insert tags are allowed to form attributes names & values.
+The insert tags are allowed to form the attributes' names & values.

 ![Opening tags](docs/wrapper_tags-opening_multi.jpg "Opening tags")